danielrosendo/academy/docs/concepts.md

 ## Architecture

 ![Architecture](static/architecture.jpg)
-> Agents and clients in Academy interact via handles to invoke actions asynchronously.
+> Agents and users in Academy interact via handles to invoke actions asynchronously.
 > Agents implement a behavior, defined by their actions, control loops, and state.
 > Academy decouples the control and data planes through the launcher and exchange components that manage spawning agents and communication, respectively.

-An Academy application includes one or more *agents* and zero or more *clients*.
+An Academy application includes one or more *agents* and zero or more *users*.
 An agent is a process that executes a *behavior*, where a behavior is defined by a *local state*, a set of *actions*, and a set of *control loops*.
 Agents are executed remotely using a *launcher*.
-Once running, an agent concurrently executes all of its control loops and listens for messages from clients, which can be other agents or programs.
+Once running, an agent concurrently executes all of its control loops and listens for messages from user programs or other agents.

-A client interacts with an agent through a *handle}*, which acts like a reference to the remote agent and translates method calls into action request messages.
+A user program interacts with an agent through a *handle*, which acts like a reference to the remote agent and translates method calls into action request messages.
-Each entity (i.e., client or agent) has an associated *mailbox* that maintains a queue of messages sent to that entity by other entities.
+Each entity (i.e., user or agent) has an associated *mailbox* that maintains a queue of messages sent to that entity by other entities.
 Mailboxes are maintained by an *exchange* such that any client with access to a given exchange can send messages to the mailbox of another agent in the exchange and receive a response through its own mailbox.

 ## Agents